 Sometimes it’s hard for strategists and marketers to choose a course of action and measure customer satisfaction.
-The way you grow customer happiness and retention will be unique to your organization.
+The way you grow happiness and retention will be unique to your organization.
 Still, the elements of a satisfying experience can be measured with similar strategies, regardless of your industry and the products and services you offer.

 Define your research focus.

-Before starting your quest to measure customer satisfaction, you need to set clear goals.
+Before starting your quest to measure CSAT, you need to set clear goals.
 Why do we measure it?
 Or why now?
-Without a definite focus, your measurement or data may be skewed and not help you achieve your goals.
+Your measurement or data may be skewed without a definite focus and not help you achieve your goals.
 You will receive a lot of data when you start with your exercise, depending on your brand, capabilities, etc. To put the data to good use has a clear goal in mind.
 It will help guide your plans and actions and will bear great results.
 Use insights from this to address gap areas and smoothen your processes.

 Devise a plan.

 Now that you have a clear goal in your mind, you need a plan to achieve it.
-This plan should translate into actions based on the customer feedback gathered.
-It could mean improving your website navigation, support systems, creating a knowledge base, etc.
+This plan should translate into actions based on the feedback gathered.
+It could mean improving your website navigation, customer support systems, creating a knowledge base, streamlining processes, etc.

 CSAT surveys are an excellent way to study and measure customer satisfaction.
 However, it is not a one-size-fits-all tool.
-Depending on your focus, you can select any one of the following metrics to measure CSAT.
+Depending on your focus, you can select any one of the following customer satisfaction metrics.